 - The CLS Program, American Councils for International Education and the U.S. Department of State will assist you with your visa application, but cannot influence a foreign government's decision of whether or not to issue a visa.
 The decision to issue a visa rests solely with the government and consular mission of the country to which a student is traveling.

 - CLS Program finalists and, in some cases, alternates may be required to work closely with CLS Program staff on preparing their paperwork well in advance of regular deadlines in order to receive a visa.

-- Finalists for the CLS Program may be required to submit their passports for visa processing in the spring, prior to the program start date.
+- Finalists may be required to submit their passports for visa processing in the spring, prior to the program start date.
 This may require finalists to cancel or reschedule planned international travel in order to participate on the CLS Program.

 If you are selected for a CLS Program award, as a requirement of your participation you must agree to the terms and conditions of the award.
-A copy of the terms and conditions for the 2019 summer program can be found online at the address below.
-The award terms and conditions are revised on an annual basis and may change before the 2019 summer program.
+A sample of the terms and conditions can be found online at the address below.
+The award terms and conditions are revised on an annual basis and may change before the 2021 summer program.